Mingqian-Li/Fairness-annual-review/Readme.md

 # Performance

-## Other testing data set
+## Other testing datasets
 Red means the fairness performance is better, but result may not be reliable because of small training dataset sample numbers.
 Yellow means the fairness performance is better, also reliable.
-The detail results can be found in ./experiments/Group regression.ipynb
+The detail results can be found in ~./experiments/Group regression.ipynb.

 ![image](https://user-images.githubusercontent.com/70342781/219811476-9052d519-c557-4eb2-b34a-628620ea7af7.png)